rene78/BitcoinMythBusters/README.md

 # Contribute

 You can add or edit questions and answers by clicking the *Edit on GitHub* button on top of the page.
-If you add a new Critique & Answer make sure to copy a previous C&A in order to have consistent formatting.
+If you add a new Critique & Answer make sure to copy a previous C&A in order to have consistent formatting. *Auto-merge* is enabled, so all your changes should be visible in the document right away, but I reserve the right to reverse changes that I find unhelpful.

 ## Donate